 The clients use of their own visual imagery provides an alternative to verbal communication, as a picture often speaks louder than words.

-Art Therapy is not art teething, no artistic skill is needed in order to benefit from the process, however the development of artistic ability can in itself can be therapeutic.
+Art Therapy is not art teaching.
+No artistic skill is needed in order to benefit from the process, however the development of artistic ability can, in itself, be therapeutic.